 Corporate Election in the New Testament

-In the Old Testament, with Israel, election is primarily a corporate affair.
+In the Old Testament with Israel, election is primarily a corporate affair.
 A person is elected, not because of God’s individual selection of the person, but because of their union with Israel.
-Israel is elect, and so long as you are a part of Israel, you experience the benefits of that election.
+Israel is elected, and so long as you are a part of Israel, you experience the benefits of that election.

 But does that carry over to the New Testament as well?
 Does this form of corporate election come into play with the church?
 I do believe there is evidence in the passages listed above that a case can be made for corporate election in the New Testament being similar to that of the Old.

 When you look through the list of passages on election above, you will notice that in a number of them, it is Christ that is chosen by God.
 He is God’s Chosen One (Lk.
 9:35).
 He was chosen before the creation of the world (1 Pet.
 1:20).
 Chosen here is a different word, one that implies choosing beforehand.
 It is Christ that God has chosen, from before creation.

 An expression that Paul is very fond of is “in Christ.”
 You find it in Ephesians 1:4 when he says, “For he chose us in him before the creation of the world“, with the ‘him’ being Christ.
 We were indeed chosen, or elected.
 But it was “in Christ” that we were chosen.
 This is very similar to saying that the Old Testament Jews were chosen “in Israel.”
 I am not chosen individually.
 I am chosen as a part of the corporate body of Christ.